jinisatpathy/HousePrice-Prediction/README.md

 ## Null Values
 ![Null](https://user-images.githubusercontent.com/46856195/83022359-c2025180-a06e-11ea-972a-e07cb9641d4b.png)

-Most NULL values shows abscence of features hence filled with 'None'.
-Mostly filled features with mode values and 0 in numerical columns where the NULL values because of dependent feature.
+Most NULL values show abscence of features hence filled with 'None'.
+Mode was used to fill most features and 0 was used in numerical columns where the NULL values was dependent on another features.

 ## Skew
 ![Skew](https://user-images.githubusercontent.com/46856195/83023195-ed397080-a06f-11ea-9fd1-9126c35a952e.png)